How Does Trade School Differ from a Traditional College?

 Choosing between a trade school and a traditional college depends on the type of career you want, how long you want to study, and how quickly you plan to enter the workforce.
-While both provide valuable education, they serve very different goals.
+Both provide valuable education, but they serve very different goals.

 | Category | Trade School | Traditional College |